KarishmaVal/IMCYTO-dev/prerequisits.md

 The plugins supplied with the pipeline constitute the minimal requirements to generate a single cell mask.
 A more refined and comprehensive pipeline will be uploaded in due course.

-This pipeline was automated by Harshil Patel and Nourdine Bah at the Francis Crick Institute, using dockers/singularity/nextflow to package together various image analysis tools batch processing/parallelised/fast/flexible
+This pipeline was automated by Harshil Patel and Nourdine Bah at the Francis Crick Institute, using dockers/singularity/nextflow to package together various image analysis tools, allowing batch processing, parallelised, and fast analysis (see **Pipeline Execution** for more details.
 This pipeline is designed to run on a server/cluster without the need to pre-install any of the software packages.
 However, to modify/customise the pipeline, one needs to install the [CellProfiler(v3.1.8)](https://cellprofiler.org/ 'CellProfiler') and [Ilastik(v1.3.3)](https://www.ilastik.org/ 'Ilastik') softwares on a local machine (see **Pipeline Adaptations** section).

 ## Pipeline Summary: